jillesvangurp/inbot-utils/README.md

 # Introduction

 Inbot-utils is a collection of utility classes that I used at [Inbot](http://inbot.io).
-After Inbot shut down in 2018, I continued using it in other projects and it is still being used at my current start up [FORMATION](https://tryformation.com)
+After Inbot shut down in 2018, I continued using it in other projects and it is still being used at my current start up [FORMATION](https://tryformation.com) where it serves us well.

 This is a gathering of small helper functions and utility classes that I created over time that I reach for on new projects.